NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/ghostbane-fulu.md

 trait02: "fulu"
 trait03: "magical"
 trait04: "talisman"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 6
 weight:
 value: "40"
 subvalue: "gp"
 invest:
 usage: "affixed to armor or travelers clothing"
 license: "ORC"
 identify:
 description: "**Usage** affixed to a weapon  **Activate** `pf2:0` envision  **Trigger** You successfully Strike an incorporeal creature with the weapon to which the fulu is affixed, but you haven't rolled damage.  * * *  This white paper fulu bears red ink and attunes a weapon to the spiritual essence of an incorporeal creature.
 Upon activation, the weapon gains the benefit of the _ghost touch_ property rune against the triggering incorporeal creature for 1 minute.  [[Equipment Effects/Effect_ Ghostbane Fulu|Effect: Ghostbane Fulu]]"
 powerTitle1:
 actionEconomy1:
 type1: